-- (2) Statement of compliance with each of the requirements listed in Section III: Eligibility, [form attached in proposal packet- ATTACHMENT 3]; - (4) A signed certification that (a) the applicant is not barred from contracting with any unit of state or local government as a result of violation of 720 ILCS 5/33E-3 or 5/33E-4, and (b) that it shall notify the Authority's Ethics Officer if the applicant solicits or intends to solicit for employment any of the Authority's employees during any part of the application process or during the term of any contract awarded. [form attached in proposal packet- ATTACHMENT 4]; - (5) A signed certification regarding the State of Illinois Drug Free Workplace Act (30 ILCS 580) [form attached in proposal packet ATTACHMENT 5]; and - (6) Federal Lobbying/Debarment Certification [form attached in proposal packet ATTACHMENT 6].
+- (2) A signed statement of compliance with each of the requirements listed in Section III: Eligibility, [form attached in proposal packet- ATTACHMENT 3]; - (4) A signed certification that (a) the applicant is not barred from contracting with any unit of state or local government as a result of violation of 720 ILCS 5/33E-3 or 5/33E-4, and (b) that it shall notify the Authority's Ethics Officer if the applicant solicits or intends to solicit for employment any of the Authority's employees during any part of the application process or during the term of any contract awarded. [form attached in proposal packet- ATTACHMENT 4]; - (5) A signed certification regarding the State of Illinois Drug Free Workplace Act (30 ILCS 580) [form attached in proposal packet ATTACHMENT 5]; and - (6) A signed Federal Lobbying/Debarment Certification [form attached in proposal packet ATTACHMENT 6]. - (7)...A signed and completed VOCA Volunteer Certification and Waiver Form [form attached in proposal packet-ATTACHMENT 7], only if requesting a waiver for volunteers.